AstarNetwork/dapps-staking-indexer-v3/README.md

 sqd process
 ```

-to beging the ingestion, then start the GraphQL server in a separate terminal
+to beging the ingestion, then start the GraphQL server in a separate terminal.

+Also note that the endpoint & block range are stored in the ,env file.

 ```bash
 sqd serve